 Below, Brad chats about how to gain success in programming, in the final part of Radio Today‘s ‘Content Kings’ interview series.

 What are the common factors you see when looking back on the great programmers of Australian radio?

 Most are very determined and driven people.
 So I think the will to win, competitiveness has a lot to do with it.
 And you need courage, lots of it!

-They would all have known how important it is to surround themselves with the right people.
-And they all share that hunger to learn.
+They known how important it is to surround themselves with the right people.
+And they all share a hunger to learn.
 The saying I like the most is ‘Most people want to win but it’s being prepared to do what it takes to win that matters the most’.
 In programming, to win it’s important to get that right balance of science and creativity.